Serenity Prayer

 Driven to the Call for Help

 The serenity prayer is a supplication to god or higher powers for help.
 We typically call for help when life hurts and we are not sure how to navigate our way out.
 “Help me” we cry out.
-The serenity prayer reminds their is more to escape from our life of desperation than a supplication for help.
+The serenity prayer reminds there is more to escape from our life of desperation than a supplication for help.
 There are some things we can do ourselves; and with courage we can start.

 Pain creates emotional markers that signals danger later during similar happenings.
 We want to avoid the unnecessary unpleasantness.
 Pain is not the enemy; it protects.
 We can, however, graciously examine pain for insights.
 When properly processed, pain builds strength, wisdom and compassion.
 We can blame others, but skirting responsibility averts attention from effective action.

 However, sometimes pain remains because we can’t focus on anything else.
 We get stuck ruminating over a wrong, reexamining the hurt, and feel paralyzed in inaction.
 We don’t have the courage to do the things we can do to heal.
-Daniel Amen, a clinical neuroscientist, suggests that repeating the Serenity Prayer may help get our brains unstuck (2015).
+Daniel Amen, a clinical neuroscientist, suggests that repeating the Serenity Prayer may help get our brains unstuck (Amen, 2015).

 Healing